And the people who keep this house running smoothly

 Mallory Horrill – House Manager of The Emery Walker Trust.

 Mallory has been involved in cultural institutions since 2011, in the areas of operations, front of house, visitor interpretation and marketing.
 She is Canadian born and moved to London in 2015, following her graduate work in History and Museum Studies.
 Mallory has a great passion for historic spaces, their preservation and presentation to the public.
+In her spare time Mallory is studying for a PhD at University College London, Institute of the Americas.

 Kate McMahon OBE – Secretary to The Emery Walker Trust.